 Competition is also provided under a Junior Olympic Volleyball (JOV) Program for high school age and younger participants ranging from 12 and under to 18 and under divisions.
-Under this program, USA Volleyball sponsors teams and individuals that participate in High Performance Camps, Youth National teams, Junior National teams, International Junior competitions and the JOV National Championships.
+Under this program, USA Volleyball sponsors teams and individuals that participate in High Performance Camps, Youth National teams, Junior National teams, International Junior competitions and the USA Volleyball Junior National Championships.

 USA Volleyball also sponsors within each Region instructional camps and clinics for the development of club directors, coaches, players, and officials.
-Several USA Volleyball Coaching Accreditation Program Level I and II courses have been held at the University of Maryland over the past number of years.
+Several USA Volleyball Coaching Accreditation Program Level I and II courses have been held in our region over the past number of years.